robinpowered/analyst-challenge/README.md

 Once installed, launch PGAdmin.
 This will open the application in a web browser.
 Then follow the steps below to create your tables.
 1. Create a schema by right clicking `Schemas` and selecting `create`.
 2. Create a table for each CSV file by right clicking `Tables` and selecting `create`.
-3. In the create table dialog model, add each column from the CSV and the appropriate datatype.
+3. In the create table dialog modal, add each column from the CSV and the appropriate datatype.
 4. Click on each table and go to Tools > Import/Export and select Import.
 Choose the file you are uploading and select `Yes` under Miscellaneous > Header.